moonkisung/minimal-mistakes/_posts/2022-03-29-Writing_tip.md

 - Scaffold split은 molecular data를 their substructure에 따라 나누기 때문에 train/val/test set이 구조적으로 다르게 구성된다. 따라서 일반적인 split 방법보다 prediction이 challenge 하고 모델의 일반화 능력이 요구되기 때문에 molecular dataset에 널리 쓰이고 있다.

+# Preserving Semtantics
+- To incorporate the domain knowledge into pre-training more explicitly, MoCL [Sun et al., 2021] proposed a new augmentation operator called substructure substitution, in which a valid substructure in a molecule is replaced by a bioisostere [Meanwell, 2011] which produces a new molecule with similar physical or chemical properties as the original one.

+- Also, they leave a future work to take the structural similarities between two graphs as supervision.
+Inspired by this, MoCL [Sun et al., 2021] first calculates the Tanimoto coefficient [Bajusz et al., 2015] between of two molecules as the measure of structural similarity, which serves as the supervisions for the pre-training.

+- Initially, GraphCL [You et al., 2020] augments molecular graph data in the form of naive random corruption (e.g., dropping bonds, dropping atoms and etc.).
+However, these augmentations may alter molecular graph semantics completely even if the perturbation is weak.
+For example, dropping a carbon atom in the phenyl ring will alter the aromatic system and result in an alkene chain, which will drastically change the molecular properties.
+Besides, MoCL [Sun et al., 2021] attempts to incorporate domain knowledge into graph data augmentation via replacing valid substructures in molecular graph with bioisosteres that share similar properties.
+However, bioisosteres are used to modify some molecular properties as expected (e.g, reduce toxicity) in drug design [Mannhold et al., 2012], which may introduce incorrect supervision for molecular properties prediction such as toxicity prediction.
+We compare MolAug with these augmentations in section 4.5.

+- In this section, we substitute MolAug with general graph augmentations including nodes drop(ND),edges perturbation(EP)in GraphCL[Youetal., 2020]and domain knowledge-enriched molecular graph augmentations(DK) in MoCL

+- MoCL[40] proposes to replace valid substructures in molecular graph with bioisosteres that share similar properties.
+However, it requires expensive domain knowledge as guidance and cannot be applied in other domains like social graphs.

+- The augmentation or perturbation of MoCL and our SimGRACE can preserve the class identity semantics well while GraphCL cannot.

+- More recently, MoCL [40] proposes to incorporate domain knowledge into molecular graph augmentations in order to preserve the semantics.
+However, the domain knowledge is extremely expensive.
+Worse still, MoCL can only work on molecular graph data, which significantly limits their generality.

+# 성과가 좋음
 - Despite the fruitful progress, they still require tedious manual trial-and-errors, cumbersome search or expensive domain knowledge for augmentation selection.
 Instead, our SimGRACE breaks through state-of-the-arts GCL framework that takes semantic-preserved data augmentations as prerequisite.

+# 풍부한 표현 학습
+- The global-level knowledge encodes the similarity information between graphs in the entire dataset and helps to learn representations with richer semantics.